 The present research aims to bridge the gap between the complicated explicit approach for cooldown time estimation and the steady state approach.
 Two methods are described for cooldown time estimation of any cryogenic system in various ambient conditions, external loads and power input.
 Both methods uses fast and cost-efficient design simulations to map crycooler performance in steady state conditions under various range of operating conditions.
 The steady state solver used is Sage, which is a commercially available crycooler performance software, from Gedeon Associates [5].
 The main advantage of Sage is in encapsulating gas flow, heat transfer, electromagnetic and other modeling details within a number of specialized model components which may be freely inter-connected form to complete models of complicated systems [5].
+It is important to mention here that it is a one dimensional simplification model, and some of the models are empirical in nature and do not cover the whole range but use a rather weak correlation in some cases.
+It has an enormous strength but accurately modeling is a meister art.

 The cooldown time estimation problem is essentially a system of first order nonlinear ordinary differential equations (ODE) comprising the material properties and the components intertwined with the heat transfer process (gas enthalpy, heat transfer between the solid and the gas, and mechanical work).
 The remainder of this paper presents two methods for cooldown time estimation.
 Then, two test cases based on crycoolers developed and manufactured at RICOR, were identified as potential candidates for the investigation of this approach.
 The chosen cases were those for which experimental results are readily available in various ambient conditions.